Employees who disagree – should be embraced and encouraged not punished!

 Am I mad?
 Who in their right mind would want to encourage employees to disagree, surely harmony is better for the business and disagreement should be discouraged?
 Maybe, depends what sort of a business you are running and whether you want to be the best in your field or not.
 Perhaps it also depends on your management style and whether you are a dictator or not!
-Funny enough, refusing to accept another has a valid counter position and is a deep and destructive character flaw.
+Funnily enough, refusing to accept another who has a valid counter position is a deep and destructive character flaw.

 Why so?
-Well, if you have a workforce that is happy to disagree and do so constructively you are onto a winner.
+Well, if you have a workforce that is happy to disagree and does so constructively you are onto a winner.
 You have a workforce that is confident to speak out, confident of their beliefs and happy to discuss and debate it with others who may have a completely opposing view.
 Provided the disagreement doesn’t descend into chaos e.g. name calling and childish behaviour, it is likely that the business will get a better quality faster outcome as a result of the disagreement process.
 Disagreement is healthy and should be encouraged and even nowadays trained in the workplace.

-It is rare that any one single person will have all the right ideas and also whilst collaborative development of ideas should also be encouraged, the act of disagreement and debate is a far quicker and more personal process for refining ideas.
+It is rare that any one single person will have all the right ideas and also whilst the collaborative development of ideas should also be encouraged, the act of disagreement and debate is a far quicker and more personal process for refining ideas.
 Disagreement isn’t automatically a bad thing and should not be treated as such.

 Don’t get me wrong there is a time and place for this disagreement and a time and place for the chain of command to overrule dissent and disagreement.
-If the boat is sinking and the boss shouts “bail” the last thing you want to hear is Lilly Allen arguing about whether she thinks it’s a good idea or not!
+If the boat is sinking and the boss shouts “bail” the last thing you want to hear is Lily Allen arguing about whether she thinks it’s a good idea or not!